 - Adding Voice Capabilities

-- Learn how to launch an activity with a voice actions and how to start the system speech recognizer app to obtain free-form voice input.
+- Learn how to launch an activity with voice actions and how to start the system speech recognizer app to obtain free-form voice input.

 - Packaging Wearable Apps

 - Learn how to package a wearable app inside a handheld app.
 This allows the system to install the wearable app automatically when users install the companion handheld app from the Google Play store.